Financial-Times/origami/apps/for-everyone-website/src/content/docs/getting-started/technical-guide/package-manager-npm.md

   order: 3
 ---

+Origami components are published to npm as [Custom Elements](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements), and other standards based web component technologies.

+This guide aims to take you through the key steps to install and use Origami components.
+Familiarity with npm, CSS, and JavaScript is assumed.
+We also assume your project includes a build step e.g. [webpack](https://webpack.js.org/), [vite](https://vitejs.dev/), [postcss](https://postcss.org/).

+If you are having difficulty getting Origami working for your setup, please [reach out to the team](/getting-started/support/).
+We can help you get setup and update our documentation as needed.

 ## Install

 To begin install `@financial-times/o3-foundation` as a peer dependency, along with any other Origami packages you need.